rbarryanwar/ssvepProcessing/README.md

 These scripts can be used to process data from an ssvep task.

+The file structure you should I is as follows (you can use a different structure but will need to adjust the script):

+I have a main Study folder.
+In this folder I have the following folders: 'Data Files' and 'Split_Condition' All of my raw data files are in Study folder/Data files All of my output from Step1 goes into Study folder/Split_Condition The event info files (Ind-trained.text, etc) are in the main Study folder

 Step1_BEES_data_pipeline.m uses BEES_Split_Cond_batch.m and BEES_clean_data_batch.m and combines the time domain pre-processing into a streamlined step-by-step file.
 Run this file in chunks (Run Section) to first split and clean your files and then detect artifacts and remove bad trials.

 Option1: